Graduate Degrees and Certificates in Electrical Engineering

 Communications and signal processing topics include coding, information theory, modulation, detection, filtering for both analog and digital systems, signal processing, image processing and wireless.

-Devices and optics topics include the semiconductor devices, microsystems, fiber optics and sensors, optical methods applied to structural monitoring, and optical/quantum computing.
+Devices and optics topics include the semiconductor devices, micro systems, fiber optics and sensors, optical methods applied to structural monitoring, and optical/quantum computing.

 Electromagnetics topics include electromagnetic compatibility and signal integrity for high-speed electronic systems, microwaves and applications to nondestructive testing and evaluation.